snps-steve/Top-Black-Duck-Issues/README.md

 ```

 ### Configuration
-During the first execution of the script, it will prompt the user for BASEURL, API_TOKEN, project, and project version.
+During the first execution of the script, the user will be prompted for BASEURL, API_TOKEN, project, and project version.
 These fields will then be stored in a .env file.

 Example
 If a .env file is detected, the script will prompt you to either use the existing BASEURL, API_TOKEN, project, and project version as 'defaults' or you can enter different information.